Magnum opus (alchemy)

 In alchemy, the Magnum Opus or Great Work is a term for the process of working with the prima materia to create the philosopher's stone.
-It has been used to describe personal and spiritual transmutation in the Hermetic tradition, attached to laboratory processes and chemical color changes, used as a model for the individuation process, and as a device in art and literature.
-The magnum opus has been carried forward in New Age and neo-Hermetic movements which sometimes attached new symbolism and significance to the processes.
+It has been used to describe personal and spiritual transmutation in the Hermetic tradition, to refer to laboratory processes and chemical color changes, as a model for the individuation process, and as a device in art and literature.
+The magnum opus has been carried forward in New Age and neo-Hermetic movements, which sometimes attached new symbolism and significance to the processes.
 The original process philosophy has four stages: